danielftsilva/TS-808-Replica/README.md

 <b>Documentation:</b> Photos and documents of every step of the process.

 <h2>⚡ Implementation Details:</h2>

 <b>From Reference Schematic to PCB:</b>

-The design is rooted in the [reference schematic](https://github.com/danielftsilva/TS-808-Replica/blob/main/KiCad%20Project/ts-808_original%20reference_circuit.jpg) for the Ibanez TS-808 circuit, capturing the preamp, diode clipping, and tone control sections.
+- The design is rooted in the [reference schematic](https://github.com/danielftsilva/TS-808-Replica/blob/main/KiCad%20Project/ts-808_original%20reference_circuit.jpg) for the Ibanez TS-808 circuit, capturing the preamp, diode clipping, and tone control sections.
 This schematic outlines the signal path - from the initial buffering of the input signal through the op-amp stages to the final output drive.

-The "heart" of this circuit is the [RC4558](https://www.ti.com/lit/ds/symlink/rc4558.pdf?ts=1740038954763&ref_url=https%253A%252F%252Fwww.google.com%252F), a dual OP-AMP.
+- The "heart" of this circuit is the [RC4558](https://www.ti.com/lit/ds/symlink/rc4558.pdf?ts=1740038954763&ref_url=https%253A%252F%252Fwww.google.com%252F), a dual OP-AMP.
 It handles both the input buffering and the overdrive stages.
 It's low-noise gives you a warm, smooth distortion (the main and sought-out characteristic of this pedal!).
 Also, the dual configuration allows one section to amplify the signal while the other handles its tone.

+- Here you can see the [final circuit schematic](https://github.com/danielftsilva/TS-808-Replica/blob/main/KiCad%20Project/Main%20Circuit.png).

 <!-- modifications -->
 <!-- There were a few modifications done on the circuit, namely: